Are There Any Risks?

-As a blood donor, you should be aware of some of the complications which may arise when donating blood.
+As a blood donor, you should know if there are any risks and be aware of some of the complications which may arise when donating blood.
 These effects are not serious, but resolve spontaneously and most can be avoided by taking the relevant precautions.

 1. Vasovagal Effects: